ncclab-sustech/DCA/README.md

 1. Prepare Data

+Use `DCA/data/data_preparation.ipynb` to prepare both fMRI and mask data: fMRI inputs should be resting-state scans normalized to the MNI152 space with at least 300 TRs (note that if TR ≠ 0.72 s, it is recommended to resample temporally to 0.72 s beforehand, as this step is not included in the notebook), and mask inputs should be the corresponding FreeSurfer `aparc+aseg.nii.gz` already registered in MNI152 space.

-Place preprocessed 4D fMRI volumes in data/fmri/, we have placed a demo fMRI.
+Place preprocessed 4D fMRI volumes in `DCA/data/fmri/`, we have placed a demo fMRI.

-Place your ROI masks in data/mask/.
+Place your ROI masks in `DCA/data/mask/`.
 This implementation supports customization for gray matter, white matter, and subcortex-specific atlases.
 We have placed a demo mask.

 Ensure data/sub_test.txt contains the list of subject IDs (one per line), we have placed a demo text.